0x0v1/0x0v1.github.io/content/about.md

 aliases : ["about-us", "about-hugo", "contact"]
 ---

-Ovi Liber is a passionate hacker, security researcher, and human rights activist devoted to combating Advanced Persistent Threats (APTs), hostile governments, surveillance, privacy violations, and corporate greed.
-With over a decade of experience in programming, hacking, and reverse engineering, Ovi specializes in malware and exploits.
-Having gained valuable insights from his previous work with government and big tech organizations, he possesses a deep understanding of the hostile and unethical aspects of hacking and security research.
+I am Ovi Liber, and my journey is fueled by a deep passion for hacking, security research, and the defense of human rights.
+My mission revolves around countering Advanced Persistent Threats (APTs), challenging oppressive governments, battling surveillance, addressing privacy infringements, and standing up against corporate avarice.
+I started hacking when I was 14 and sinc then have spent more than ten years immersing myself in programming, hacking, and reverse engineering.
+In previous lives, I worked with governmental agencies and tech giants.
+Despite my distaste for them now, I have gained invaluable insights into the dark underbelly of government & big tech hacking and security research.

-Motivated by a desire for positive change, Ovi grew weary of witnessing the destructive patterns perpetuated by hostile governments and unethical corporations.
-Consequently, he made a profound decision.
-Now an independent researcher, Ovi's primary focus is advocating for humanitarian rights in the realms of digital security and privacy.
+The yearning for positive transformation ultimately drove me to a pivotal crossroads.
+I felt disheartened by the recurring cycles of devastation conducted by unethical corporations and hostile governments.
+In response, I embarked on a profound personal journey in my craft and now, as an independent researcher, my central focus orbits around championing the rights of humanity within the domains of digital security and privacy.

-Working within the non-profit sector, Ovi is fervently committed to safeguarding civil society and NGOs.
-He dedicates his research not only to studying attacks, surveillance, and privacy violations that impact human rights but also to examining security issues in software and hardware developed by corporations.
+Within the non-profit sphere, I devote myself wholeheartedly to shielding civil society and non-governmental organizations (NGOs).
+My research delves into the analysis of attacks, surveillance tactics, and privacy transgressions that bear down upon human rights.
+Additionally, I scrutinize security vulnerabilities inherent in the software and hardware creations of profit-driven corporations and unethical governments.

-By connecting with Ovi on this site, you can join him in his relentless pursuit of digital justice and contribute to the protection of human rights in the digital landscape.
+By engaging with me through this platform, you have the opportunity to align yourself with my quest for digital equity and become a part of the collective endeavor to safeguard human rights within the digital world.

+As researcher working in the non-profit area, all forms of support for my work are greatly appreciated.
+You can support me through financial donation here: https://ko-fi.com/0x0v1 - if you do, I thank you greatly.